 HEALTHY COMMUNITY OR HARMFUL CULT? | Former Spiritual Cult Member Reveals the Red Flags

 I was in a spiritual cult.
-Since getting out a few years ago, I’ve researched cultic communities to unpack what happened to me, to help others to avoid similar harmful groups, and to understand how ‘love and light’ can, so often, turn dark.
+Since getting out a few years ago, I’ve researched cultic communities to unpack what happened to me, to understand how ‘love and light’ can, so often, turn dark, and to help others to avoid similar harmful groups.

 The truth is anyone is susceptible to ending up in a culty community, like the one I was in.
 Spiritual communities are so appealing because they teach helpful things, give us beneficial tools, and offer the opportunity to belong and be part a meaningful mission that most people would want - such as helping to make the world a more peaceful place.